Ultimate Porto Solo Travel Guide (2023)

 - One Shot Aliados Goldsmith 12

-Not posh, but equipped with everything I needed (in the hostel and in my private room), Nice Way Porto Hostel is in a great location and has a very friendly and accommodating staff who worked with me beforehand with Covid information, were flexible on my breakfast times around my excursions, and provided great suggestions on what to see and do in Porto.
+Not posh or Sustainable rated, Nice Way Porto Hostel was equipped (in the hostel and in my private room) with everything I needed, in a fabulous location, and had a friendly and accommodating staff who were flexible on my breakfast times around my excursions and provided great suggestions on what to see and do in Porto.

-Things to Do Alone in Porto Over 50
+MORE Top Things to Do Alone in Porto

 Like I said, you will not run out of fantastic things to do alone in Porto, or outside of Porto.
-Here are some of the top Porto things to do, and where to find them, that you’ll want to consider adding to your over 50 single traveler itinerary.
+Here are some of the best things to do in Porto, and where to find them, that you’ll want to consider adding to your single traveler itinerary.